 The Empty Suit a.k.a.
 The Innovation Killer

-There’s a particular employee persona that I believe poses one of the greatest threats to innovation.
-These employees are eloquent and persuasive, but if you pay attention long enough, you’ll notice a lack of depth or substance.
-They are the smooth talkers, whose delivery style is designed to mask the void of meaningful content.
-These individuals have fallen victim to “empty suit” syndrome.
+There’s a particular employee persona that in my belief poses one of the greatest threats to innovation.
+They are eloquent and persuasive but pay attention long enough and you’ll begin to notice a lack of depth or substance to anything they’re saying.
+Oftentimes being a “remix” of someone else’s idea wrapped in a buzzword sandwich.
+They are the smooth talkers whose delivery style is designed to mask the void of meaningful content.

 Empty suits often excel in the art of buzzwords, appear easy-going, and can navigate organizational politics with superhero levels of adeptness.
 However, beneath this is a lack of knowledge, experiential insights, and often, any genuine motivation to drive organizational growth.